developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

       [Ory Kratos: Headless Authentication, Identity and User Management]
 - [ ] **FluxCD**: This is our technology of choice when it comes to Kubernetes deployments.
 You are free to pick simpler tools such as Helm CLI.
-FluxCD is a great tool that requires a bit of learning.
+FluxCD is a great tool that has a bit of learning curve.
 Check out our guide on [GitOps Demystified: Introduction to FluxCD for Kubernetes] if you need a starting point or
       [GitOps Continuous Deployment: FluxCD Advanced CRDs] if you are an